 - 80% of customers live less than a mile away from their nearest Convenience store

-- The average customer will buy 2.31 items and spend £6.38 in one visit
+- The average customer will buy 2.31 items and spend £6.38 in one Convenience store visit

-Over the years we have conducted more than 50 shopper research studies within the Convenience channel.
-We have done so in more than 20 Countries around the globe.
-From forecourts in Germany to neighbourhood stores in USA and kiosks in Russia, we’ve uncovered what real shoppers really want from a C-Store:
+Over the years, we have conducted more than 50 shopper psychology research studies within the convenience retail channel.
+We have done so in more than 20 countries around the globe.
+From forecourts in Germany to neighbourhood stores in USA and kiosks in Russia, we’ve uncovered what real shoppers really want from a convenience store.

 Shoppers want to be able to meet their shopping needs as quickly and effortlessly as possible.
 It’s not so much about a Convenience channel, but more about being the most convenient way for shoppers to attain their needs.

-This is where Adcock Solutions are able to really help.
-Understanding how to optimise shopper perceptions and reality of fast and effortless shopping.
+This is where Adcock Solutions are able to really help - understanding shopper psychology, how to optimise shopper perceptions and the reality of fast and effortless shopping.

 - How do we encourage more shoppers to even see our brand in-store?

-- Once they are aware of a our brand, how to we make more shoppers pay meaningful attention to it?
+- Once they are aware of our brand, how do we make more shoppers pay meaningful attention to it?